 Learning is about more than sitting in a classroom taking notes.
-For graduate business students at the Tobin College of Business, it's about the practical application of classroom knowledge - through innovative programs like these:
+For business students at the Tobin College of Business, it's about the practical application of classroom knowledge - through innovative programs like these:

 The Peter J. Tobin College of Business’ full-service Financial Information Lab provides real-time news, market information, financial data and industry-class analytical tools enabling students to conduct analysis of financial markets and business environments throughout the world.

 The Executive-in-Residence Program (EIRP) prepares students for executive leadership roles by offering the unique opportunity to provide real-world strategic consulting services to for-profit and not-for-profit organizations.

 The Student Management Investment Fund (SMIF) course is designed to give students hands-on experience at performing investment research, investing money and managing a portfolio prior to entering the work force.
 As of August 2010, the combined value of the graduate and undergraduate Funds is approximately $2.4 million.

 Since fall 2011 the Tobin College of Business requires all sophomore and senior students to engage in Academic Service Learning projects as part of their coursework.
 These consulting projects take the form of advisement across a variety of business related issues to not-for-profit organizations which have included New Ground, Mama’s House, the Girl Scouts of Nassau County, The INN, Immigrant Advancement Matters, and New Life Fellowship.